FREQUENTLY ASKED QUESTIONS

 The support we offer is outlined on our ‘Work With Us’ page.

-Please note that we focus on developing technology for child health in our five themes and prioritise unmet needs and innovations that align with our priorities.
-Support is available to academics, health professionals, businesses, children and young people, and families.
+Please note that we focus on developing technologies that align with our priorities and five research themes.
+Support is available to researchers, health professionals, businesses, children and young people, and families.

-Please complete our collaboration request form if you would like to tell us about an unmet need or would like us to support your innovation.
-Please read our collaboration request guidance before submitting the form to ensure your request is within our remit.
-If we cannot help or support, we will, where possible, signpost to other infrastructure that can.
+Please complete our innovation support request form if you would like us to support your innovation.
+Please read our guidance before submitting the form to ensure your request is within our remit.
+If we cannot help, we will, where possible, signpost to other infrastructure that can.

 What is the NIHR HRC in Paediatrics and Child Health’s innovation pathway?